 On November 13, 1985, the Nevado del Ruiz – a highly active volcano in Colombia – erupted, melting glaciers and sending torrents of mud and debris into the villages at its base.
 Thirteen-year-old Omayra Sánchez, along with her family, was trembling in her home as one of these torrents literally wiped the town of Amero, where they lived, from the map.
 Buried beneath the roof of her home, the trapped Colombian girl yelled for aid workers to free her from the muck.
 And they tried.
 But, unbeknownst to workers, Sánchez's legs were pinned beneath a brick door and being clutched tightly by one of her dead family members.
 There was no way to save Omayra Sánchez's life in the aftermath of the 1985 Nevado del Ruiz eruption.

 Lucid for nearly 60 hours after the quake, Sánchez chatted and joked with workers as they tried to save her life.
 As the exposure began to overtake the young girl, and the reality she was going to die set in, Sánchez told her mother goodbye and asked workers to let her rest.
 Frank Fournier, a French photographer, captured Omayra Sánchez's last moments in a haunting photograph.
-Her eyes red, her hands white, in the photograph, Omayra Sánchez issues a haunting call to the world for help, help that would never come.
+Her eyes red, her hands white, in the photograph, Omayra Sánchez issues a haunting call to the world for a help that would never come.
 Fournier won the 1986 World Press Photo of the Year for the image.

 Omayra's Legs Were Being Held Down By A Brick Door And Clutched In The Arms Of Her Dead Aunt – Workers Couldn't Get Them Out